Save money and graduate sooner with credit for prior learning.

 Who is eligible for prior learning experience credits?

-Your experience matters—and we’ll work with you to make sure that none of it goes to waste.
-At Baker College, students from all types of backgrounds can qualify to get college credit for prior learning.
+Your experience matters, and we’ll work with you to make sure that none of it goes to waste.
+At Baker College, students from diverse backgrounds can qualify for college credit for prior learning.